 Behind the Beach - A Biodiversity Awareness Programme at Brittas Bay

-A biodiversity awareness programme called ‘Behind the Beach’ was initiated by the Heritage Office in 2022 with regular public events scheduled from August to November 2022.
+A biodiversity awareness programme called ‘Behind the Beach’ was initiated by the Heritage Office in 2022 and a programme of public events has been hosted in 2022 & 2023.
 This series of free outdoor public workshops and activities aims to increase awareness and appreciation of the rich ecology of our coastal areas and to highlight the vital role that healthy dune systems play as a tool to address climate change.